TritonVM/triton-vm/specification/src/processor-table.md

 The following constraints apply to every pair of rows.

 1. The cycle counter `clk` increases by 1.
+1. The padding indicator `IsPadding` is 0 or remains unchanged.
 1. The running evaluation for standard input absorbs `st0` of the next row with respect to 🛏 if the current instruction is `read_io`, and remains unchanged otherwise.
 1. The running evaluation for standard output absorbs `st0` of the next row with respect to 🧯 if the current instruction in the next row is `write_io`, and remains unchanged otherwise.
 1. If the next row is not a padding row, the running product for the Instruction Table absorbs the next row with respect to challenges 🍓, 🍒, and 🥭 and indeterminate 🛁.
 Otherwise, it remains unchanged.